ecamp/ecamp-site/src/content/posts/2024-04-release.en.md

 <div>

-Invitations to camps can now also be accepted directly on the eCamp v3 application.
-For this to work, your camp leaders need to invite the exact email address belonging to your user account. [#4865](https://github.com/ecamp/ecamp3/issues/4865){.issuelink}
+Invitations to camps can now also be accepted directly in eCamp v3, given the invitation was sent to the email address of your user account. [#4865](https://github.com/ecamp/ecamp3/issues/4865){.issuelink}

 </div>